SuperOfficeDocs/superoffice-docs/docs/email/mailgun/dkim/change-us-to-eu.md

 # How to change DKIM from US to EU

-Earlier this summer the European Court of Justice made a ruling that says the EU-US Privacy Shield (the agreement between the EU and the US that should ensure safe transfer of personal data from the EU to the US), is now illegal.
+Earlier this summer the European Court of Justice made a ruling that says the EU-US Privacy Shield (the agreement between the EU and the US that should ensure a safe transfer of personal data from the EU to the US), is now illegal.
 This is now known as the Schrems II ruling.

 The SuperOffice CRM mailing feature is using an American cloud service provider; Mailgun Inc. for distributing mass-emails and for email-correspondence related to customer service tickets.
 This service has been protected by the Privacy Shield agreement which no longer is valid.

-Mailgun Inc. however, also provides a Datacenter located in EU and we will move all our customers to this location.
-This will be done as automatic as possible and without any cost on your part.
+Mailgun Inc. however, also provides a data center located in the EU and we will move all our customers to this location.
+This will be done as automatically as possible and without any cost on your part.
 By doing this, the SuperOffice CRM Online solution is fully GDPR compliant and satisfies all requirements for privacy data protection set out by this regulation.

-If you need more information about the Schrems II ruling, we suggest you search your national Data Protection authority website for additional information.
+If you need more information about the Schrems II ruling, we suggest you search your national Data Protection Authority website for additional information.

-For those customers who have set up a DKIM towards Mailguns datacenter located in US, to be GDPR complient you need to set up a new DKIM towards the datacenter located in EU as soon as possible.
+For those customers who have set up a DKIM towards Mailgun's data center located in the US, to be GDPR compliant you need to set up a new DKIM towards the data center located in the EU as soon as possible.

 ## What do have to do now?